connor2033/BrewBlitz/README.md

 > To run the game, extract the _Builds.zip_ folder and run the _BrewBlitz.exe_ file.

-To view the source code and assets, load the project using Unity 2020.3.45.
+To view the source code and assets, extract _Brew Blitz Source Code.zip_ and load the project using Unity 2020.3.45.

 ## How to Play / Controls